1032120121/K8S-Code-Scene-Analysis/ApiServer如何响应请求并存储数据到Etcd.md

 	// BuildHandlerChainFunc allows you to build custom handler chains by decorating the apiHandler.
 	BuildHandlerChainFunc func(apiHandler http.Handler, c *Config) (secure http.Handler)
 	// XXX
+	// RESTOptionsGetter is used to construct RESTStorage types via the generic registry.
+	RESTOptionsGetter genericregistry.RESTOptionsGetter
 }

 // 关键的配置函数